 - Reaffirms support for the Strategic Organizing Alliance with the FAT;

-- Encourages locals and members to deepen their involvement in our international program, including contributions and voluntary payroll checkoff for the UE Research & Education fund;
+- Encourages locals and members to increase their involvement in our international program and to make contributions to the UE-FAT Solidarity Fund and UE Research and Education Fund;

 - Commits to ongoing worker-to-worker exchanges with our allies and educational work with our members in order to deepen our alliances and understanding of global labor conditions so that we may engage in collective action together;